davewilton/esri-slurp-example-wab/README.md

 #esri-slurp-example-wab

-#IN PROGRESS

-The purpose of this repo is to show how to do a Dojo build with Esri JSAPI source code downloaded using [grunt-esri-slurp](https://www.npmjs.org/package/grunt-esri-slurp) along with a build profile which will work with a simple Web App Builder Application.
-The aim is not to modify the WAB source code at all.
+The purpose of this repo is to show how to perform a Dojo build with an ESRI Web App Builder Application.
+Esri JSAPI source code is downloaded using [grunt-esri-slurp](https://www.npmjs.org/package/grunt-esri-slurp) and is used along side a build profile which will work with a simple Web App Builder Application.
 This repo is forked from [@Tomwayson](https://github.com/tomwayson/esri-slurp-example) slurp example (see credits)

 ##Instructions
 You must have [Node.js](http://nodejs.org/), [Bower.io](http://bower.io/) and the [Grunt CLI](http://gruntjs.com/getting-started) prior to running the steps below.